Colorifix/python-notion-api/readme.md

 )
 ```

 The properties of the new page are set using a dictionary with the column name as the key and the new property as the value.
-The value can be set with either the raw value (as a string, a number, or a datatime), with a class from `notion_integration.api.models` for storing that value (e.g. `DatePropertyValue`,  `SelectValue`, `User`, `RichTextObject`), or with a `PropertyItem` or `PropertyItemIterator` class.
+The value can be set with either the raw value (as a string, a number, or a datatime), with a class from `python_notion_api.models` for storing that value (e.g. `DatePropertyValue`,  `SelectValue`, `User`, `RichTextObject`), or with a `PropertyItem` or `PropertyItemIterator` class.
 E.g.

 ```python